Zilliqa/staking-contract/README.md

 ## Immutable Parameters

-The table below lists the parameters that are defined at the contrat deployment time and hence cannot be changed later on.
+The table below lists the parameters that are defined at the contract deployment time and hence cannot be changed later on.

 | Name | Type | Description |
 |--|--|--|